 It’s an island beloved by artists, who flock to paint the scenic white sands, music lovers who come to grove to soft reggae beats, and elegant yachters and celebrities seeking some reverie on the 33 beautiful beaches.
 Pull up a chair, dig your toes in the sand, and fall in love with the gentle glow of Anguilla…

 Where to Stay

-For a more boutique touch in-keeping with the local feel of Anguilla, the Malliouhana is a firm favorite o the bluff above Turtle Cove Beach.
+For a more boutique touch, keeping with the local feel of Anguilla, the Malliouhana is a firm favorite on the bluff above Turtle Cove Beach.
 While at first glance, the white façade may not scream gold and silk, as soon as you step inside you will feel as though you have been whisked away to Beverley Hills.
-Gorgeous pastel stripes, mirrored mosaics, and floral first-class suites are beautifully feminine, throw in the tiered infinity pool, paddle boards and panoramas of the gauzy sea and you have a place you won’t want to peel yourself away from.
+Gorgeous pastel stripes, mirrored mosaics, and floral first-class suites are beautifully feminine.
+Throw in the tiered infinity pool, paddle boards and panoramas of the gauzy sea and you have a place you won’t want to peel yourself away from.

 Ce Blue is the place you pick for perfect privacy, when even the small clusters of people are too much.
 With only eight villas dug into the dramatic cliffside, you can lock yourself away for days of lounging beside your private pool and asking your private chef to whip you up a seafood supper.

 Don’t let the name fool you, Malliouhana’s in-house eatery may just be called The Restaurant, but with Chef Jeremy Bearman and a highly distinguished sommelier at the helm, this place will steer you to culinary bliss.
 Melt in the mouth ceviche with a hint of brightness, Anguillian snapper grilled black on a bed of lemongrass rice, and sea views to dine too – yet another reason to adore this boutique resort.